dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

 The LeNet-5 architecture is used to predict the traffic signs.
 Before the training processs, dataset needs to have basic preprocessing using normalisation, grayscale etc. I found out normalisation itself gives very good output result and did notuser other preprocessing techniques.

-I did a reshiffling of the data so that it can increase the random nature of the datset.
+I did a reshuffling of the data so that it can increase the random nature of the datset.
 ```
 from sklearn.utils import shuffle